Microsoft® Word Templates for Business

 - Tables of figures

-- Sections to divide your document, making strait forward the combining of title page, table of contents, main body, index and so on
+- Sections to divide your document, making straightforward the combining of, say, title page, table of contents, main body of text, and index, with page numbering reflecting the structure of the document

 - Quick Parts, including AutoText, Fields and Document Properties